z-kidy/allenlsy.github.com/_posts/2014-01-09-working-with-unix-process-in-ruby.md

 {% endhighlight %}

-# Signal
+# 3. Signal

-`wait` is a blocking method: until child process exit, the method returns.
+`wait` is a __blocking method__: until child process exit, the method returns.

-Cathing signal is non-blocking.
+Catching signal is non-blocking.

-Singal delivering is not reliable.
+Signal delivering is not reliable.

 We suggest using `Process.wait` to deal with signal.